AimableHonorable/alx-system_engineering-devops/0x00-shell_basics/README.md

 * cd: command to change directory to the user home directory
 * ls -l: Command to display content list in a long format
 * ls -la: Command to list all content including hidden files in a long format
+* ls -na: Command to list all content including hidden files in a long format, with user and group IDs displayed